Harry Seidler: Life in Australia

 Seidler's parents migrated to Sydney, Australia in 1946, and (while he was working for Breuer in New York) in late 1947 or early 1948, his mother wrote to him to commission him to come to Sydney to design their home.
 Seidler arrived in Sydney on (likely) 20 June 1948 (which was a few days before his 25th birthday), with no intention to remain in Australia, but to stay only until the house was finished.
 The house became known as the Rose Seidler House in Wahroonga, in remote bushland of a suburb on Sydney's Upper North Shore.
 This project was the first completely modern domestic residence to fully express the philosophy and visual language of the Bauhaus in Australia and won the Sulman Award of 1951.
 From the huge publicity of this house, others approached Seidler to design their homes.
 With so many clients and his enjoyment of the Sydney climate and harbour views, Seidler decided to stay in Australia.
 The Rose Seidler House became a house-museum in 1991.

 In 1952, Seidler successfully appealed against Ku-ring-gai Council's refusal to approve his design of a glass house in Roseville.

 In the 1960s Seidler again broke new ground with his design for the Australia Square project (first designs 1961, plaza building 1962–64, tower 1964–67).
 At the time, the Australia Square tower was the world's tallest light weight concrete building.
 The design introduced the concept of a large public open plaza and prominent artworks to office towers in Australia.

+In 1961, Seidler called for the Queen Victoria Building to be demolished, stating "It is an architectural monstrosity, a wasteful, stupid building".
 In 1966, he helped lead the protests to try to keep Jørn Utzon as the principal architect of the Sydney Opera House.

 He was a founding member of the Australian Architecture Association.
 In 1984 he became the first Australian to be elected a member of the Académie d'architecture, Paris and in 1987 was made a Companion of the Order of Australia, an honour which he accepted in his trademark suit and bowtie.
 Over the years Mr Seidler was also awarded five Sulman Medals by the Royal Australian Institute of Architects, as well as the Royal Australian Institute of Architects Gold Medal in 1976, and the Royal Gold Medal by the Royal Institute of British Architects in 1996.

 For 50 years Harry Seidler has played a vital role in international architecture.
 His work is widely recognised as an original and intensely creative contribution to the architecture of the second half of the 20th century.